 "The state of Texas is strong; our people, resilient.
 As we have seen during past natural disasters, when neighbors help neighbors, our resilience is redoubled.
 As we open Texas, we are each called upon to be Texans: to act responsibly and safely as we re-engage the economy, to continue following all health precautions, and to care for our most vulnerable neighbors.
 Lives depend on our actions.
 I know you will respond as Texans."

 Texans are battling a colossal challenge – one that has tested lives and livelihoods.
 The Governor's Economic Development & Tourism Office staff and community partners continue to work together to provide direct assistance and resource referrals to Texas businesses to overcome this crisis.
-We are also focused on recovery and the next steps to position our state and businesses for future success.
-Governor Greg Abbott and the Strike Force to Open Texas are diligently working to safely and strategically restart and revitalize all aspects of the Lone Star State.
-A series of phased business openings have allowed Texas businesses to reopen with certain occupancy limitations and minimum health standard protocols: Open Texas Checklists.
+We are also focused on recovery and the next steps to position our state's businesses and communities for future success.
 For additional news and resources regarding the State's response to Coronavirus (COVID-19), go to gov.texas.gov/coronavirus.

-Businesses should follow the minimum standard health protocols laid out by the Texas Department of State Health Services (DSHS).
+Businesses should continue to follow the minimum standard health protocols laid out by the Texas Department of State Health Services.
 Guidance for employers and employees, as well as Open Texas Checklists by business type, can be found on the Open Texas Website.

 Texas Workforce Commission